shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-02-account.md

 # Next

-Now that we have a Celo account created and funded with testnet tokens, let’s move on to querying a Celo node to get the current balance!
+Now that we have a Celo account created and funded with testnet tokens, let’s move on to querying a Celo node to get the current balance of our account!